Hale School: John Inverarity Music and Drama Centre

-Middle school
+Middle School

-The construction of a new Middle School facility commenced in January 2009 and was completed in January 2010.
-The Middle School site is located adjacent to Unwin Avenue, between the John Inverarity Music and Drama Centre and the Memorial Hall.
-The building contains 16 classrooms for Year 7 and 8 students.
-The Year 8 Classrooms are on the ground floor and the Year 7 Classrooms are on the first floor.
-The main entrance, reception & administration offices for the Head of Middle School, Deputy Head, Head of Curriculum & Head of Pastoral Care are located on a separate intermediate level, which is at street level with Unwin Avenue.
+The construction of a new middle school facility commenced in January 2009 and was completed in January 2010.
+The middle school site is located adjacent to Unwin Avenue, between the John Inverarity Music and Drama Centre and the Memorial Hall.
+The building contains 16 classrooms primarily for Year 7 students.
+The main entrance, reception and administration offices are located on a separate intermediate level, which is at street level with Unwin Avenue.
 Other staff facilities are located on the ground floor.

-In addition, the facility incorporates one of the School's existing buildings ('L-block' classrooms) which were refurbished as music, drama and science classrooms for the Middle School.
-The ground level of this building was refurbished as a Middle School Science Classroom (and store room), with the upper level refitted to house a Drama classroom, Music classroom (with store room) & 4 music practice rooms.
+In addition, the facility incorporates one of the school's existing buildings ('L-block' classrooms) which were refurbished as music, drama and science classrooms for Middle school.
+The ground level of this building was refurbished as a middle school science classroom (and store room), with the upper level refitted to house a drama classroom, music classroom (with store room) and four music practice rooms.

 The refurbishment of this building commenced in October 2009 but was not completed in time for the commencement of the school year in February 2010.
 The new building replaced the 'C-block' classrooms and Senior School Library that previously occupied the site and were demolished in December 2008.

 Junior School

-The Hale Junior school was originally built when the Wembley Downs campus was opened.
-Today, it has classes from Pre - Primary up to Year 6, with around 400 students enrolled.
-It was demolished in 2017 to give way to an award - winning new campus.
-Some awards include 'Architecture Award for Education Architecture, Western Australia 2019' and 'Learning Environments WA Chapter, Category 2: New Construction / New Individual Facility over $8m'.
+The Hale Junior School was originally built when the Wembley Downs campus was opened.
+Today, it has classes from pre–primary up to Year 6, with around 400 students enrolled.
+It was renovated in 2017.
 It features a modern design with the year groups split up into a 'Lower Junior' (PP to Year 2), 'Middle Junior' (Year 3 and Year 4) and 'Upper Junior' (Year 5 and Year 6).
 All buildings have open areas, called 'breakout spaces', where students can work together in small groups or presentations can be held.

+Awards include 'Architecture Award for Education Architecture, Western Australia 2019' and 'Learning Environments WA Chapter, Category 2: New Construction / New Individual Facility over $8m'.